This post discusses work considerations and employment support for newcomers who have disabilities, whether unemployed or underemployed.

-The Canadian government also offer a Disability Vocational Rehabilitation Program, but to qualify, applicants must have made Canada Pension Plan contributions for four of the previous six years, which makes it unlikely to be of value to refugee newcomers.
+The Canadian government also offers a Disability Vocational Rehabilitation Program, but to qualify, applicants must have made Canada Pension Plan contributions for four of the previous six years, which makes it unlikely to be of value to refugee newcomers.

 Programs and resources

 There are very few employment programs specifically for newcomers with disabilities.
 An in-depth internet search turns up just two: the Learning Disabilities Association of Toronto District offers the First Steps to Successful Career program.
 Developed specifically for convention refugees, government-assisted refugees, landed immigrants, and live-in caregivers, this free program offers advice on resume creation, interview strategies, networking, and computer and literacy skills.
 LDATD also organizes a program for all newcomers called Settlement Program Learning Abilities Service Hub(SPLASH).
 Its full-range of counselling and referral services are meant to empower and uplift on the way to finding solid footing in Canada.

 There are many programs and websites dedicated to assisting all people with disabilities in finding employment.
 There is no reason why a newcomer couldn’t access resources such as:

 - The Ontario WorkInfoNET website has a comprehensive listing of agencies and programs available to assist all people with disabilities.